Rosarito, Mexico

 We asked expats in Rosarito what banks they use and there advice about banking.
 They advised:

 "It is important for expats to research Mexican residency and visa requirements before retiring in Rosarito.
 They should also consider the cost of living in the area, and make sure to obtain health insurance, as the quality of medical care in the region may not be the same as what they are used to.
 It is a good idea to familiarize with local laws, customs, and cultures, as well as get to know the people in the community.
 Additionally, it is important to familiarize with local transportation options and the overall infrastructure of the city.
-Expats should also make sure to learn some Spanish, as it will be enormously helpful when interacting with locals and navigating through Mexican culture," remarked one expat living in Rosarito, Mexico.
+Expats should also make sure to learn some Spanish, as it will be enormously helpful when interacting with locals and navigating through Mexican culture," said one expat in Rosarito.

 Will I be able to find a job in Rosarito?